 IMPORTANT NOTICE: GRE SCORES ARE WAIVED

 The Department of Molecular Pharmaceutics is committed to creating and supporting a diverse and inclusive campus community of students.
 If paying the application fee would cause a hardship for you and your family, a fee waiver code may be provided after a pre-screening step.
 Eligibility for a waiver code is assessed using the applicant’s grades, research experience, statement of purpose, and quality and relevance of undergraduate degree.

 The procedures involved in applying for Ph.D. graduate study in the Department of Molecular Pharmaceutics are described below.
 To learn more about different areas of research offered, view the areas of research page.

-All applicants are required to use the Apply Yourself online application system through the Admissions Office.
+All applicants are required to use the Slate online application system through the Admissions Office.
 Below is a list of materials you will need to complete the process.